top of page

 5. He Played for Dungannon United Youth and Dungannon Swifts

 Conor’s football journey included valuable experiences with Dungannon United Youth and later Dungannon Swifts.
 These stints further honed his technical skills and solidified his position as one of Northern Ireland's brightest young prospects.
-At both youth setups, Conor impressed with his hard work and drive, marking his transition from youth football to a more competitive level.

-6. He joined Liverpool's youth set-up in 2019
+6. He Joined Liverpool's Youth Set-up in 2019

 In 2019, after years of rising through the ranks, Conor made the bold move to join Liverpool’s youth set-up, a dream for many young footballers.
 It was a huge step in his career, leaving his home in Northern Ireland for a new life in England.
-His time at Liverpool’s academy was the start of a new chapter, where Conor’s skillset would evolve alongside some of the brightest young talents in the English top flight.

 8. His Dad, Joe Bradley, Always Believed in Conor's Potential